bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

         # Note: This cache will occur after special caches such as entity damage, explosions, and physics.
         # Note: Setting this too high may result in players not seeing proper results with their actions.
         cache-permission-lookup-expiration=3
         # Controls the amount of time, in seconds, for the permission cache of all block physic changes in world.
-If the cache is accessed before expiration then the time is reset.
         # Note: Blocks such as redstone will usually cache longer due to the repeated calls made.
         # Note: Setting this too high may result in players not being tracked properly during block changes.
         cache-physics-tracking-expiration=5